 Cyprus tap water: the complete lowdown

 Oi, oi, health nut! 😎 Fancy a bit of hols in Cyprus?
 (Go on, say ‘yes’… 😉) Lovely jubbly!
-Even if you’ve been to Ayia Napa a few times before, you might still be wondering ‘Is Cyprus tap water drinkable?’
-No worries, mate.
-I’ll give you the lowdown on whether Cyprus tap water is safe to sip straight from the tap or if bottled water’s the way to go.
+Even if you’ve been to Ayia Napa or Protaras a few times before, you might still be wondering ‘Can I drink the water in Cyprus?’
+I’ll give you the lowdown on whether the tap water in Cyprus is safe to drink or if bottled water’s the way to go.

 A pic of a thirsty house cat sipping Cyprus tap water straight from the kitchen sink.
 Drinking water in Cyprus is spot on.